brybrophy/react-sorcerer/README.md

 ### Image Processor

+Using the imageProcessor is optional.
+If you prefer, you can use another optimization tool and save your image files to directories by hand.

-The imageProcessor uses [gulp](http://gulpjs.com/) and [sharp](http://sharp.dimens.io/en/stable/install/) to optimize your images.
+The imageProcessor is a configurable build tool that allows you to optimize all of your images and save them to the proper directories with one command.
+It takes some initial work to setup, but makes optimizing your images easy in the long run.
+It uses [gulp](http://gulpjs.com/) and [sharp](http://sharp.dimens.io/en/stable/install/) to optimize your images.
 Sharp is the fastest image processing tool that exists.
 That speed comes with a set of prerequisites that can be viewed [here](http://sharp.dimens.io/en/stable/install/#prerequisites) and [here](https://github.com/nodejs/node-gyp#installation).
 Most developers will already have these prerequisites set up in their development environment.

 Once you have made sure that you have all the prerequisites met, download react-responsive as a dev dependency: